Shahir-47/FD2-SampleDBs/README.md

 ## Installing a Database

 The `bin/installDB.bash` script can be used to install any of the compressed database in the `dist` directory.
 Running `installDB.bash` with no command line arguments displays a list of the available databases.
 Alternatively, the name of a `db.*.tar.gz` file in the `/dist` directory can be specified on the command line.

 ## Development

+### Printing farmOS log/asset JSON

+The structure of a farmOS record (e.g. asset, log, quantity, term, user) can be displayed using the command:

+`npm run print-log <type>`

+where `<type>` is one of the record types.
+Run the command without the `<type` argument to see a list of all of the record types.

+### farmosUtil.js

+The `src/util/farmosUtil.js` file contains a module of useful utility functions for working with farmOS records.

+#### Running Tests

+The `src/util/` directory contains a collection of unit tests for the `farmosUtil.js` module.
+To run the tests use one of the following commands:

+- `npm run test-util` - run all of the test for `farmosUtil.js`
+- `npm run test-gui` - launch the Cypress GUI test runner.
+- `npm run test <spec blob>` - run the tests that match the `spec blob>`.
+This is useful for running just the tests for the module function currently being worked on.

+#### Generating Documentation

+The `farmosUtil.js` module is documented using JSDOC.
+Use the following command to generate the documentation for this module in the `docs` directory:

+- `npm run doc-util`

+### Development Workflow

 To change, modify, update, add a database: